ArchipelagoMW/Archipelago/worlds/kh2/docs/setup_en.md

 - Why is my HP/MP continuously increasing without stopping when I have the APCompanion Mod?
     - You have a leftover GOA Script in your `Documents\KINGDOM HEARTS HD 1.5+2.5 ReMIX\scripts\KH2`.
 - Why am I missing worlds/portals in the GoA?
-    - You are missing the required visit locking item to access the world/portal.
+    - You are missing the required visit-locking item to access the world/portal.
 - Why did I not load in to the correct visit
     - You need to trigger a cutscene or visit The World That Never Was for it to update you have recevied the item.
 - What versions of Kingdom Hearts 2 are supported?